 Courchevel 1850 has long been the flagship for exclusive ski holidays in France.
 It is at one end of the huge Trois Vallées ski area but couldn’t be more different from its neighbours Meribel and Val Thorens.
-Courchevel boasts two Michelin starred restaurants, one is at the Chabichou Hotel and the other is La Bateau Ivre, but the place to be seen is Le Cap Horn which is up on the slopes at 2,050m.
+Courchevel boasts two Michelin-starred restaurants, one at the Chabichou Hotel and the other is La Bateau Ivre, but the place to be seen is Le Cap Horn which is up on the slopes at 2,050m.
 From Le Cap Horn you can watch other diners flying into the tiny snow covered Altiport airfield, right below the restaurant deck, for lunch with the rest of the Euro elite.
-In recent years the Russian Oligarchs have taken over Courchevel 1850 in the first week of January for their New Year party, but the best time to go is in March to catch the sun on one of the many beautiful mountain restaurant decks and of course to be seen.
+In recent years the Russian Oligarchs have taken over Courchevel 1850 in the first week of January for their New Year party, but the best time to go is in March to catch the sun on one of the many beautiful mountain restaurant decks and, of course, to be seen.

 The Kempinski Grand Hotel des Bains gets all the kudos, but for the position and pure opulence we love Badrutt's Palace.
 There is also an excellent Club Med here with its own mountain restaurant.